apache/incubator-stormcrawler/external/elasticsearch/README.md

 When it's done run

-`storm jar target/storm-crawler-elasticsearch-*-SNAPSHOT.jar com.digitalpebble.storm.crawler.elasticsearch.ESCrawlTopology -local -conf es-conf.yaml -conf crawl-conf.yaml`
+`storm jar target/storm-crawler-elasticsearch-*-SNAPSHOT.jar com.digitalpebble.stormcrawler.elasticsearch.ESCrawlTopology -local -conf es-conf.yaml -conf crawl-conf.yaml`

 to start the crawl.
 You can remove `-local` to run the topology on a Storm cluster.